Does Car Insurance Cover Battery Replacement and Damage?

 Will comprehensive insurance cover my EV battery if it's stolen?

 Yes, in most cases.
 Comprehensive coverage treats the EV battery as part of the vehicle.
 If someone steals your battery pack, your insurer will typically pay out the actual cash value of the vehicle minus your deductible.
-Always confirm the specifics with your insurer, as policy language can vary.
+A police report is generally required, and policy language can vary — always confirm the specifics with your insurer directly.

 Does insurance cover hybrid battery replacement?

 Only if the hybrid battery is damaged by a covered peril — such as a collision, fire, or theft.
-Normal hybrid battery degradation and age-related failure are not covered.
-Many hybrid manufacturers offer 8-year/100,000-mile warranties on their battery systems, which is your best protection against premature failure.
+Normal hybrid battery degradation and age-related failure are not covered by insurance.
+Most hybrid manufacturers offer 8-year/100,000-mile warranties on their battery systems, which is your best protection against premature failure not caused by a covered accident.

 What happens if an EV battery catches fire?

 Comprehensive insurance typically covers EV battery fires, including thermal runaway events caused by a malfunction.
 If the fire results from a crash, collision coverage applies instead.
-Claims involving EV battery fires can take longer to settle because of the specialized inspections required.
-If a manufacturing defect is involved, you may also have grounds for a product liability claim.
+EV battery fires are rarer than most people think — global data shows roughly 25 EV fires per 100,000 vehicles compared to 1,500+ for ICE vehicles.
+However, EV fire claims can take longer to settle due to specialized inspections required, and if a manufacturing defect is involved, you may also have grounds for a separate product liability claim against the automaker.

 Is Tesla's battery covered by Tesla Insurance?

 Tesla Insurance offers standard comprehensive and collision coverage, which means the battery is covered for accidents, theft, fire, and other covered perils — the same as any other auto policy.
 However, Tesla Insurance does not cover battery degradation or mechanical failure from normal use.
-For protection against those scenarios, Tesla's Extended Service Agreement is a better option.
+For protection against those scenarios, Tesla's Extended Service Agreement is a better fit.
+Drivers with strong Safety Scores under Tesla's v2.2 system may qualify for meaningful premium discounts.
+Learn more about EV insurance costs and coverage to compare your options.

 Compare Car Insurance Rates in Ohio